-The HP DeskJet 3755 is poor for home office use.
-The black ink cartridge yields a very low amount of pages before it has to be replaced and constantly buying new cartridges quickly adds up.
-It's very slow to print off black-text documents too, which is disappointing if you're trying to process a lot of documents at a time.
-It's also very slow at printing color documents.
-However, if you need to scan documents, it has a sheetfed scanner with an automatic document feeder, which makes it easy to process a lot of pages at a time.
+The HP DeskJet 3755 is a poor printer for small or home offices.
+The black ink cartridge yields a very low number of pages before it has to be replaced, and constantly buying new cartridges quickly adds up.
+It's also very slow to print black or color documents.
+On the plus side, it has a sheetfed scanner that makes it easy to process a lot of pages at a time.

-The HP DeskJet 3755 is poor for black and white printing.
-The black ink cartridge doesn't yield a lot of pages before you need to replace the cartridge and constantly buying cartridges quickly adds up.
-While there's a higher-yield cartridge available, it's advertised to yield around 300 pages, which still may not be worth it if you're constantly printing off documents.
-Black-text documents are also slow to print.
+The HP DeskJet 3755 is a bad choice for black and white printing.
+The black ink cartridge doesn't yield a lot of pages before you need to replace it, and constantly buying cartridges quickly adds up.
+While there's a higher-yield cartridge available, it's advertised to yield around 300 pages, which may still not be enough if you're constantly printing off documents.
+This printer is also very slow to print black-text documents.

 The HP DeskJet 3755 is good for printing photos.
-It has impressive color accuracy and the photo printing quality is good.
-Unfortunately, it has an extremely low color page yield, so if you print photos often, the costs of buying new cartridges may add up quickly.
+It has impressive color accuracy, and the photo printing quality is good.
+That said, it has an extremely low color page yield, so if you print photos often, the cost of buying new cartridges may add up quickly.
 It's also very slow to print and takes more than 90 seconds to print only one 4" x 6" photo.

-The HP DeskJet 3755's build is only okay.
+The HP DeskJet 3755's build is okay.
 This compact and light printer has a plasticky build that comes in three colorful variations.
-Its rear input tray can get stuck when sliding it back into the printer and it doesn't detect the size of your paper when you place it here.
-The front-facing cover is branded with the HP logo and houses the ink cartridges as well as gives you access to paper jams.
+Its rear input tray can get stuck when sliding it back into the printer, and it doesn't detect the size of your paper when you place it there.
+The front-facing cover is branded with the HP logo.
+It houses the ink cartridges and gives you access to paper jams.
 If you need to change the ink cartridges, the printer has to be turned on.

 The HP DeskJet 3755 is a very small and compact printer.
 Even though it has a sheetfed scanner, it's still smaller than many other printer-only options, like the Brother HL-L2370DW.
 You should have no problems storing it on your office desk or in your dorm room.
 That said, if you want something more mobile with a rechargeable battery, check out the HP OfficeJet 250 or the Canon PIXMA TR150.

-The HP DeskJet 3755 has a bad and limited display screen.
-It can show you ink levels, the strength of your Wi-Fi signal, and tell you when you're out of paper.
-The display screen has good viewing angles when you're standing up but it can be much harder to see when you're seated or when viewing it from the side.
-There are also eight physical buttons surrounding the screen such as starting and stopping print tasks, Wi-Fi on/off, Wi-Fi Direct, color copy or black copy, and an information/status button.
-However, if you press the information/status button, it prints off the actual setup guide rather than showing it to you on the screen.
+The HP DeskJet 3755 has a bad and rather limited display screen.
+It's easy to see when you're directly in front of it, but it becomes much harder when you're seated or looking at it from the side.
+There are eight physical buttons surrounding the screen such as starting and stopping, print tasks, Wi-Fi on/off, Wi-Fi Direct, color copy or black copy, and an information/status button.
+If you press the information/status button, it prints out the actual setup guide rather than showing it to you on the screen.
 If you have a bit more space on your desk and are looking for a printer with a better display screen, check out the HP ENVY Photo 6255.

-The HP DeskJet 3755 has a bad cartridge system.
-This printer uses only one black and one tricolor cartridge.
-However, the black ink cartridge yields extremely few pages and the tricolor cartridge, even less, so you'll need to constantly replace the cartridges, which can quickly outweigh the base cost of the printer.
-While there's a higher-yield cartridge available, it still won't be enough if you're always printing off a lot of documents.
-You can also use third-party cartridges in this printer, although it may void your warranty.
-If you need a printer with a black toner cartridge that has a high page yield, check out the Xerox B210/DNI.
+The HP DeskJet 3755 has a very bad cartridge system.
+It uses only one black and one tricolor cartridge.
+The black ink cartridge yields extremely few pages, and the tricolor cartridge even less, so you need to constantly replace them, which can quickly outweigh the base cost of the printer.
+While there are higher-yield cartridges available, it still won't be enough if you're printing off a lot of documents.
+You can use third-party cartridges in this printer, although it may void your warranty.
+If you need a printer with a higher page yield, check out the Xerox B210/DNI.

-The HP Deskjet 3755 has a bad cost-per-print of the HP DeskJet 3755 is poor.
-While the ink cartridges themselves are reasonably priced, replacing them can easily exceed the cost of the printer, especially since the black and tricolor cartridges run out very quickly.
-However, HP does offer an optional ink subscription if you don't want to worry about running out of ink. if you want a similar printer with a higher page yield and a lower cost-per-print, check out the HP DeskJet Plus 4155.
+The HP Deskjet 3755 has a bad cost-per-print.
+While the ink cartridges themselves are reasonably priced, replacing them often can easily exceed the cost of the printer, especially since the black and tricolor cartridges run out very quickly.
+That said, HP does offer an optional ink subscription if you don't want to worry about running out of ink.
+If you want a similar printer with a higher page yield and a lower cost-per-print, check out the HP DeskJet Plus 4155.

 Keep in mind that even if you print only in black, most inkjet printers continue using the color cartridge for servicing tasks, so you'll likely still need to replace it eventually.

-The HP DeskJet 3755 has impressive color accuracy.
-While it should be more than adequate for those occasional documents with a splash of color, users who need more precise color accuracy may find the results disappointing.
+The HP DeskJet 3755 has great color accuracy.
+It should be more than adequate for adding a splash of color to documents, but users who need more precise color accuracy may still find the results disappointing.
 If you want another budget-friendly printer with better color accuracy, check out the HP ENVY 5014 or the HP DeskJet 2722.

 These results are based on the actual physical photo, not the scanned image provided for reference above, which may not be representative of the printer's photo print quality.